 Throughout a good portion of my early to mid childhood years I fell under the direct supervision of my Uncle.
 During that period the two of us had been overseen even higher up by the ever watchful eye of my Stepmother.
 It was she who picked up the tab on all of our expenses and adventures.

 So said, I was always making crystal sets, having started as a little kid building what is called a 'razor blade radio' or 'foxhole radio,' a kind of primitive or rudimentary device like a crystal set that just "runs on air."
 Never satisfied with the one I just made I was always trying to make bigger and better ones to pull in farther and farther away stations.
 Because the signals of far away stations were always weak and the sound low I decided I needed the best pair of earphones I could get.
 So saying, my uncle took me to the giant Palley's Surplus Store off Alameda Street and Vernon in L. A. to pick out a pair of war surplus earphones with a full set of large foam rubber ear pads.
-Palley's had everything and we used to go there often with me always returning with a bunch of World War II army surplus stuff --- canteens, pistol belts, parkas, infantry backpacks, army M43 folding shovels, and two of my very favorites, an Army Signal Corps J-38 Handkey, one in its own little case, the other with a leg-band tagged as a KY116/U, both for sending Morse code and an ESM/1 Emergency Signaling Mirror --- so even then, without any real knowledge of what Morse code was, except for the fact that it was code, I was drawn to the potential of it all.
+Palley's had everything and we used to go there often with me always returning with a bunch of World War II army surplus stuff --- canteens, pistol belts, parkas, infantry backpacks, army M43 folding shovels, and two of my very favorites, an Army Signal Corps J-38 Handkey, one in its own little case, the other with a leg-band tagged as a KY116/U, both for sending Morse code and an ESM/1 Emergency Signaling Mirror.

 WORLD WAR II ESM/1 EMERGENCY SIGNALING MIRROR